Bee-Jay-71/Array-Save-and-presents-the-data-from-an-array-Google-Script/README.md

 3) The data in G1, H1, I1 will be stored in an Array.

-4) The data from the Array will then be sent too cells:
+4) The data from the Array will then be sent to cells:

 A1= Apple
 A2= Orange